How to Add Audio Effects in Premiere Pro

 Filter and EQFilter and EQFilter and EQ

 Once EQ is selected, you can double-click on it to make your adjustments.
 Don’t forget to check out Audio Processing for Video to learn more about how and why to make audio adjustments because that’s outside the scope of this tutorial.
-Right now you just need to understand the process of applying these track effects and to be clear that once applied, they will cover all the clips on the entire track, as opposed to just one clip on the track.
+Right now you just need to understand the process of applying these track effects and to be clear that once applied, they will all the clips on the entire track, as opposed to just one clip on the track.

 How to Add Audio Effects in Premiere ProHow to Add Audio Effects in Premiere ProHow to Add Audio Effects in Premiere Pro

 Apart from applying an EQ, a Dynamics Processor is another useful effect to apply.
 This helps level out the dynamic changes in an audio track.
 Essentially, it squishes the louder stuff back down to a quieter level, and then brings everything else up.
-In other words, it reduces the dynamic range so that it’s just a little bit easier to to.
+In other words, it reduces the dynamic range so that it’s just a little bit easier to listen to.

 Dynamics ProcessorDynamics ProcessorDynamics Processor